ambonvik/cimba/docs/background.rst

 For our purposes here, it is sufficient to say that these coroutines are not the coroutines we are looking for.

-We have some additional requirements to the coroutines beyond being full-fledged coroutines, i.e., stackful first class objects.
-We will combine these with multithreading at the next higher level of concurrency, so our coroutines need to be thread-safe, living in parallel universes within each thread.
+In Cimba, we have some additional requirements to the coroutines beyond being full-fledged coroutines, i.e., stackful first class objects.
+Our coroutines need to be thread-safe, since we will combine these with multithreading at the next higher level of concurrency The Cimba coroutines will exist in parallel universes within each thread.

-We want our coroutines to share information both through arguments to the context-switching primitives ``yield()``, ``resume()``, and ``transfer()``, and by the values returned by these functions.
+We also want our coroutines to share information both through arguments to the context-switching functions ``yield()``, ``resume()``, and ``transfer()``, and by the values returned by these functions.
 Control is passed out of a coroutine by calling one of these functions.
 Control is also passed back to the coroutine by what appears to be a normal return from this function call.
-The two ways of communicating between coroutines are then sharing a pointer to some context data structure as an argument, and returning a signal value that can be used to determine if soemthing unexpected happened during the call.
+The two ways of communicating between coroutines are then sharing a pointer to some mutable context data structure as an argument, and returning a signal value that can be used to determine if soemthing unexpected happened during the call.

-Moreover, we want our coroutines to return an exit value, and we want the flexibility of either just returning this exit value from the coroutine function or by calling a special ``exit()`` function with an argument.
+Moreover, we want our coroutines to return an exit value if and when they terminate, and we want the flexibility of either just returning this exit value from the coroutine function or by calling a special ``exit()`` function with an argument.
 These should be equivalent, and the exit value should be persistent after the coroutine execution ends.

 Cimba coroutines
 ^^^^^^^^^^^^^^^^